Doudy Draw Trailhead

 Picnic table 0.3 mile south on Doudy Draw Trail.
 Grills and stoves are prohibited.

 Bicycles are allowed at the Doudy Draw Trailhead with connections to Community Ditch, Flatirons Vista Loop and Spring Brook Loop.
 Biking Doudy Draw trail to Flatirons Vista Trails and Trailhead allows bikes to access the Greenbelt Plateau and High Plains trails and the Marshall Mesa area (by crossing Highway 93 at the stop light).
 Doudy Draw also leads to the Spring Brook Loop Trail and the connection along Fowler Trail to County Road 67.
 Bicycles are not allowed on the Goshawk Ridge Trail.
 Bicycles must remain on-trail and may be ridden only on those trails that are posted with the international bicycle symbol.
+Other bike trails on OSMP.

+Learn about bringing your dog to OSMP.
 All dogs must be leashed in the Trailhead Leash Area.
 Beyond the trailhead, dog control requirements vary from trail to trail, so carefully watch for dog regulation signs at trailheads and trail intersections, and check the Dog Regulations by Area page before your trip.
 On Doudy Draw Trail dogs must be on a hand-held leash at all times unless they meet the voice and sight control standard and display a City of Boulder Voice and Sight tag.
 On Spring Brook North, dogs are allowed on-leash and on-trail; dogs are not allowed on Spring Brook South or Goshawk Ridge Trail.
 Dogs must be leashed seasonally on the upper section of the Doudy Draw Trail south of Community Ditch Trail and west of the Flatirons Vista Trails because of black bear activity.
 Dog excrement removal is required by law.

 Equestrians are allowed on all trails in the Doudy Draw area.
 Off-trail riding is not allowed in the Spring Brook Loop area and Eldorado Mountain HCA, and is discouraged in other areas to protect rare plants and wildlife habitat.
+Popular areas for horseback riding.

 Black bears and mountain lions inhabit this area.
 Many other wildlife species are common including birds of prey, mule deer and coyotes.
 Songbirds are active along the riparian (stream side) corridor.